 - Arrogant as a snake in the grass. 🐍

-19. Arrogant as a treasure chest
+19. As arrogant as a treasure chest

 Meaning: Someone who feels full of value and importance, often to an exaggerated extent.